 - Broccoli – A great source of vitamin K, which is known to enhance cognitive function and improve brainpower.

-- Nuts – A study published in the American Journal of Epidemiology suggests that a good intake of vitamin E might help to prevent cognitive decline, particularly in the elderly.
+- Nuts – A study published in the American Journal of Epidemiology suggests that an intake of vitamin E might help to prevent cognitive decline, particularly in the elderly.
 Nuts are a great source of vitamin E along with leafy green vegetables, asparagus, olives, seeds, eggs, brown rice and whole grains.